Chief Executive of The Canterbury Cathedral Trust – Andrew Edwards

 Chris Crooks joined the Cathedral’s staff as Vesturer (Head Virger) in October 2005, having previously been Head Virger at Salisbury and Portsmouth Cathedrals, and a virger at Wells and Llandaff Cathedrals.
 He is responsible for a team of virgers and cleaners, and assists the Dean, the Canons and the Precentor in planning and overseeing the ceremonial and practical details of over 1600 daily and special Services every year.

 The virgers liaise with other departments to welcome many thousands of pilgrims to the Services, and assist with the needs of concert and exhibition organisers, schools, universities and conferences who use the Cathedral throughout the year.
-Chris was elected National Chairman of The Church of England Guild of Vergers in July 2004.
+Chris is an active member of the Church of England Guild of Vergers.